morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 It is possible to use very strict Static Analysis, to follow every variable from source to sink (to check if a variable could be NULL), but most developers are not in a position to do this (i.e. not using static analysis, or not at a high enough level, or they are using a baseline to ignore).

-In the last JetBrains developer survey (with 67% regularly using Laravel), **only 33% used Static Analysis** ([[https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_do-you-use-static-analysis|source]]); where it's fair to many still would still not be identify these possible NULL values (too low level, and/or using a baseline).
+In the last JetBrains developer survey (with 67% regularly using Laravel), **only 33% used Static Analysis** ([[https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_do-you-use-static-analysis|source]]); where it's fair to say many of these developers would //still// not identify these possible NULL values (too low level, and/or using a baseline).

 As an example, take this simple script: